-298 Lift Every Voice, supra n. at 30 (identifying some or all cities in Arkansas, California, Illinois, Maryland, Missouri, New Jersey, New Mexico, Ohio, Oklahoma, Rhode Island, South Dakota, Washington, and Wisconsin).
+^{413.} Lift Every Voice, supra note 16, at 30 (identifying some or all cities in Arkansas, California, Illinois, Maryland, Missouri, New Jersey, New Mexico, Ohio, Oklahoma, Rhode Island, South Dakota, Washington, and Wisconsin).

-299 See., e.g., Douglas, supra n. at 1082 n.
-211 (listing states that restrict the definition of qualified voters in a way that bars municipalities from expanding on the definition).
+^{414.} See., e.g., Douglas, supra note 13, at 1082 n.211 (listing states that restrict the definition of qualified voters in a way that bars municipalities from expanding on the definition).